GoogleCloudPlatform/community/tutorials/securing-gcs-static-website/index.md

 The architecture above incorporates the following key features:

-1. Create a load balancer to use a custom domain with a managed SSL certificate.
+1. A load balancer to use a custom domain with a managed SSL certificate.
 When a request is received, we use [routing rules](https://cloud.google.com/load-balancing/docs/https/setting-up-query-and-header-routing#http-header-based-routing) to check whether [a signed cookie for Cloud CDN](https://cloud.google.com/cdn/docs/private-content#signed_cookies) is in the request header.
 If the cookie doesn't exist, redirect the request to a login app hosted on Cloud Run.
 If there is a signed cookie, send the request to the Cloud CDN of the backend bucket.

 1. The login app performs authentication.
 If the authentication is successful, the login app [generates a signed cookie ](https://cloud.google.com/cdn/docs/using-signed-cookies)and sends it back to the client with an HTTP redirect.
 The cookie works because the login app and the bucket backends are behind the same load balancer.
 Therefore, they are considered as **the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) (Important!)**.
 Even if a user can access the default Cloud Run endpoint directly and log in from there, she still doesn't have access to the CDN since the cookie is not from the same origin.